Chill out with a fun, edible frozen excavation for toddlers! It's a fun way to beat the heat together!

 - Drill (not shown)

+Henry found the hammer worked the best for breaking apart the edible frozen excavation.
 The pliers worked well for picking out the smashed pieces of fruit.

 As he picked out each piece of fruit, it went directly into this mouth.